benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

 ### Structure

+SK/UK = System key/User key: This key can be used as a user key under HKEY\_CURRENT\_USER or as system key affecting all users on the machine under HKEY\_CURRENT\_USER.

 -   **HKEY\_CLASSES\_ROOT**: Contains software settings about
     drag-and-drop operations, handles shortcut information, and other user interface information.
 There is a subkey here for every file